·

 Banks, credit unions, online lenders, and peer-to-peer lenders like Prosper offer personal loans.
 The lender performs a credit check before approving you for a loan.
 Some personal loans, called secured loans, also require some form of collateral, such as a car or cash in your bank account.
 Unsecured loans don’t require collateral, but they usually have higher interest rates.

 Banks offer personal loans for amounts ranging from $1,000 to $10,000.
-You can get a personal loan for as low as 3% AP if you have great credit.
-That’s significantly less than the rate on most credit cards.
+You can get a personal loan for as low as 3% APR if you have great credit — significantly less than the rate on most credit cards.

 However, if your credit is poor, the interest rate on a personal loan could be as high as 36%.
-Additionally, these loans often come with origination fees of 1% to 6%.
-So, before signing off on a loan, check the total cost to ensure using your credit card wouldn’t be cheaper.
+These loans often also come with origination fees of 1% to 6%.
+So before signing off on a loan, check the total cost to ensure using your credit card wouldn’t be cheaper.

 Pros and Cons of Cash Advance Apps